hashicorp/terraform-provider-azurerm/website/docs/r/api_management_notification_recipient_email.html.markdown

 * `email` - (Required) The recipient email address.
 Changing this forces a new API Management Notification Recipient Email to be created.

-* `notification_name` - (Required) The Notification Name to be received.
+* `notification_type` - (Required) The Notification Name to be received.
 Changing this forces a new API Management Notification Recipient Email to be created.
 Possible values are `AccountClosedPublisher`, `BCC`, `NewApplicationNotificationMessage`, `NewIssuePublisherNotificationMessage`, `PurchasePublisherNotificationMessage`, `QuotaLimitApproachingPublisherNotificationMessage`, and `RequestPublisherNotificationMessage`.

 ## Attributes Reference